caksoylar/keymap-drawer/CONFIGURATION.md

 #### `mark_alternate_layer_activators`

-Rather than only marking the first sequence of key positions to reach a layer as "held", mark all of the sequences to reach a given layer. this is disabled by default because it creates ambiguity: you cannot tell if _all_ the marked keys need to be held down while a layer is active (which is the default behavior) or _any_ of them (with this option).
+Rather than only marking the first sequence of key positions to reach a layer as "held", mark all of the sequences to reach a given layer.
+This is disabled by default because it creates ambiguity: you cannot tell if _all_ the marked keys need to be held down while a layer is active (which is the default behavior) or _any_ of them (with this option).

+The additional keys that are added by enabling this option get the key type "held alternate", so that you can override their styling in `svg_extra_style` with CSS selector `.held.alternate`.

 _Type:_ `bool`